News & Events

 GuideStar

-GOLD SEAL of Transparency: The Quiltmaker Cafe is excited to announce that we've earned our 2023 Gold Seal with @CandidDotOrg!
-We are proud to share the work our nonprofit does throught our profile.
+PLATINUM SEAL of Transparency: The Quiltmaker Cafe is excited to announce that we've earned our 2025 Platinum Seal with @CandidDotOrg!
+Get updates on our impact through our #NonprofitProfile The Quiltmaker Cafe.
+We are proud to share the work our nonprofit does!

 Candid is an information service specializing in reporting on U.S. nonprofit companies.
 In 2016, its database provided information on 2.5 million organizations.
-Click the gold square below to learn more!
+Click the platinum square below to learn more!

 In the News...